Waxhaws

-The Waxhaws is a geographical region extending beyond both sides of the border between what now is North Carolina and South Carolina, United States.
-It encompasses the areas currently known as Lancaster, Union and Mecklenburg counties.
-The name is derived from that of the Indigenous people who first inhabited the landbase, the Waxhaw people.
+The Waxhaws is a geographical area in the Piedmont region of North Carolina and South Carolina, United States.
+It encompasses the areas of Lancaster County, South Carolina and Union and Mecklenburg counties in North Carolina.
+The name is derived from that of the Indigenous people who inhabited the area at the time of its colonization by Westerners, the Waxhaw people.
 Much of the area is now the territory of the Catawba Indian Nation.

 Geography

-The region known as the "Waxhaws" is located in the Piedmont region of North Carolina and South Carolina.
-It lies southwest of the Uwharrie Mountains.
-The region encompasses an area just south of Charlotte, North Carolina, to Lancaster, South Carolina; and from Monroe, North Carolina, in the east to the Catawba River in the west.
+The area referred to as the "Waxhaws" is located in the Piedmont region of North and South Carolina lying southwest of the Uwharrie Mountains.
+It spans from just south of Charlotte, North Carolina, to Lancaster, South Carolina; and from Monroe, North Carolina, in the east to the Catawba River in the west.
 The region is generally forested and hilly, but not mountainous.

-One town in the region has adopted the Waxhaw name.
-Waxhaw, North Carolina incorporated its government in 1889.
-The town is only one site in the entire region, however, and is differentiated from the "Waxhaws" region mentioned in many historical records.
+One town in the region bears the name, Waxhaw, North Carolina, incorporated in 1889.
+It is distinguished from the "Waxhaws" mentioned in many historical records.